danbrill/amqp-test/README.md

 A basic AMQP 1.0 test tool for both sending and receiving secured/unsecured messages.
+The code is written in .NET 6 (C#) using Visual Studio 2022 and has been tested under both *linux-x64* and *win-x64*.

 # Summary